Adding filters

 Filters are available for any Online Store 2.0 theme, and custom storefronts that use either the filter Liquid API or Storefront API for their online store.
 Learn how to display filters in your Online Store 2.0 theme.

-You can determine if your store's theme supports filtering by going to Online Store > Navigation in your Shopify admin.
+You can determine whether your store's theme supports filtering by going to Online Store > Navigation in your Shopify admin.
 If your theme doesn't support filtering, then a message is displayed in the Collection and search filters section.

 Filter types